nourGhribi/nourGhribi/README.md

 ## 👋 Hello, my name is Nour Ghribi!

+I am a Data Scientist with expertise in analytics solutions and dashboard development, adept at translating complex data into actionable business insights.
+Skilled in bridging technical and business domains, agile adaptability, and promoting data-driven decision-making.
+Fluent in English, and French, poised to effectively contribute in a dynamic, multilingual environment.

 - I graduated from Ecole Polytechnique Fédérale de Lausanne earning a M.Sc.
 Data Science with a minor in Management of Technology and Entrepreneurship.
 - For the last year of my Master's, I interned at Compagnie Financière Tradition, Where I have worked on multiple pilot projects in their Data science initiative.
 - Curious by Nature and with a creative mindset, I like to discover more about emerging technologies and am fond of design and modern art forms.